 Either way, the “Library” includes some nice details.
 It’s pretty dry, but it throws out a lot of background facts and gives us a satisfying glimpse of Trek information.

 Under the Production banner, we get five featurettes.
-Captain’s Log offers a 27-minute and 21-second compilation of recent interviews with Meyer, executive producer Harve Bennett, and actors William Shatner, Leonard Nimoy, and Ricardo Montalban.
+Captain’s Log offers a 27-minute, 21-second compilation of recent interviews with Meyer, executive producer Harve Bennett, and actors William Shatner, Leonard Nimoy, and Ricardo Montalban.
 Though the piece doesn’t really try to be a total overview of the film’s creation, it covers the most significant topics.
 We learn how the story was developed and the main participants brought into the fold and also hear a strong discussion of the film’s primary controversy.
 Some solid production anecdotes are tossed into the mix as well during this engaging and informative program.

 In Designing Khan, matters take a more technical bent.
-The 23-minute and 53-second program uses the same format as the “Captain’s Log”.
+The 23-minute, 54-second program uses the same format as the “Captain’s Log”.
 We get interviews with production designer Joe Jennings, costume designer Robert Fletcher, art director Lee Cole, director Meyer, producer Bennett, and actor Montalban.
 These folks cover a nice variety of topics.
 We learn of the Navy influences that showed up in Khan, the challenges of the dogfight sequence, ship design, the new costumes, the invention of the rank insignia, set design, development of the Genesis device, and a bunch of other areas.
 The show moves at a brisk pace and includes a great deal of compelling material.

-The only non-original featurette on this DVD, Original Interviews offers 10 minutes and 56 seconds of clips from 1982.
+The only non-original featurette on this disc, Original Interviews offers 10 minutes, 56 seconds of clips from 1982.
 (Actually, only the first eight minutes and 15 seconds or so contain interviews; the remainder of the piece presents some interesting production photos.)
 We get information from actors Shatner, Nimoy, Montalban and DeForest Kelley.
 Some decent information appears, but for the most part, the data seems fairly bland, and some of it seems to be wrong.
 For one, Nimoy states that Meyer had a great love for Trek before he came on board, but during the commentaries, the director clearly indicates his prior ignorance of the show.
 And who dressed these guys, anyway?
 Nimoy and Kelley wore especially silly outfits.

 More technical data appears in Where No Man Has Gone Before: The Visual Effects of Star Trek II: The Wrath of Khan.
-Again, interviews constitute the bulk of the program, as we hear from special visual effects supervisor Ken Ralston, computer graphics technicians Ed Catmul and Loren Carpenter, modelmaker William George, supervising modelmaker Steve Gawley, model electronics technician Marty Brenneis, and director Meyer during this 18-minute and 13-second piece.
+Again, interviews constitute the bulk of the program, as we hear from special visual effects supervisor Ken Ralston, computer graphics technicians Ed Catmul and Loren Carpenter, modelmaker William George, supervising modelmaker Steve Gawley, model electronics technician Marty Brenneis, and director Meyer during this eight-minute, 14-second piece.
 In addition to those segments, we see a nice variety of photos and test footage from the production; those elements help illustrate the work put into the film.
 As with the other featurettes, this one proceeds in a lively and informative manner that makes it quite enjoyable.

 With that, we head to the three components under The Star Trek Universe.
 Collecting Star Trek’s Movie Relics lasts 11 minutes, five seconds and features notes from PropWorx CEO Alec Peters.
 He takes us through a mix of props he owns, and we also see some elements possessed by collectors Jay Wyatt, Joseph Cawley and Brett Leggett.
 Profiles in History owner Joseph Maddalena, Science Fiction Museum senior curator Jacob McMurray and Science Fiction Museum curator John Brooks Peck also appear.
 All sure seem enthusiastic about their collections, and we get a fun look at the memorabilia.

 For a glimpse at some serious fans, look no further than A Novel Approach.
-This 28-minute and 55-second program features interviews with authors Julia Ecklar and Greg Cox.
+This 28-minute, 55-second program features interviews with authors Julia Ecklar and Greg Cox.
 Both write books placed in the Trek universe, and they appear here because they have tomes directly related to Khan; Ecklar did work about the Kobayashi Maru scenario, while Cox fleshed out Khan’s past with his novels.

 While not a great piece, “Approach” offers a decent look at dedicated Trekkies.
 On the negative side, at times it feels like it exists as a promotional deal.
 We hear a lot about the books and see far too many TV and movie clips.
 However, for less obsessive fans like me, it’s interesting to learn more about various facets of the series and its followers.
 For the record, Ecklar seems reasonably well-adjusted, but Cox clearly gets a little too wrapped up in Trek, as demonstrated when he nearly blows a gasket due to some continuity errors connected to Khan’s Sikh heritage.